Alex Jones Said He’s A Victim Of Sandy Hook Parents Who Remind People He Called Their Children’s Death A Hoax

 “Because see, I’m the one under assault,” Jones claimed.
 “I’m the one being misrepresented.
 I’m the one that people are speaking through my voice, holding a picture of me up, and then saying I’m saying these things and all I’m saying is metaphysically I didn’t create this, I didn’t start this, so I can’t give you quarter.”

-Jones noted that he now admits that Sandy Hook did indeed happen, but for years he claimed that it was actually a hoax perpetrated by the U.S. government and that no children actually died in the attack, which in reality left 20 children dead and six adults dead.
+Jones noted that he now admits that Sandy Hook did indeed happen, but for years he claimed that it was actually a hoax perpetrated by the U.S. government and that no children actually died in the attack, which in reality left 20 children and six adults dead.

 “Yeah, so, Sandy Hook is a synthetic completely fake with actors, in my view, manufactured,” Jones said in a 2014 broadcast (via PolitiFact).
 “I couldn’t believe it at first.
 I knew they had actors there, clearly, but I thought they killed some real kids.
 And it just shows how bold they are, that they clearly used actors.
 I mean they even ended up using photos of kids killed in mass shootings here in a fake mass shooting in Turkey — so yeah, or Pakistan.”